Last date modified: 2026-May-22

 • Other

 During evaluation, you can agree or disagree with the requester's selection.
-If you disagree, you must reassign the category to one of the remaining options, and then provide a justification for your decision.
+If you disagree, you must reassign the category to one of the remaining options.

 Fee category screen where you can confirm or assign a fee category.